manifold-systems/manifold/docs/docs.md

 process(url);
 ```
 This code alone explains why the designers of modern languages such as Scala, Kotlin, and others chose not to
 follow Java's example.
-The `exceptions` plugin options provides you with the same choice.
+The `exceptions` plugin option provides you with the same choice.
 With it enabled you can
 write the same code like this:
 ```java
 process(new URL("http://manifold.systems"));